John Neal (footballer, born 1932): Wrexham

 Neal was appointed manager of Wrexham in 1968, succeeding Alvan Williams who had brought Neal to the club as his assistant.
 He took Wrexham to 9th in Division 4 in 1969, and to 2nd in Division 4 in 1970 and promotion to the Third Division.
 With Welsh clubs now able to qualify for the European Cup Winners Cup by winning the Welsh Cup, and following Wrexham winning the Welsh Cup, Neal in 1972 took Wrexham to the second round of the European Cup Winners Cup, where Wrexham held the Yugoslavian side Hajduk Split 3-3, but lost on the away goals rule.

 Two years later, Neal took Wrexham to the quarter-finals of the FA Cup.
-Wrexham beat Shrewsbury Town, Rotherham United, Middlesbrough, Crystal Palace and Southampton before losing in the quarter finals to First Division Burnley at Turf Moor with just over 20,000 Wrexham away fans present.
+Wrexham defeated Shrewsbury Town, Rotherham United, Middlesbrough, Crystal Palace and Southampton before losing in the quarter finals to First Division Burnley at Turf Moor.

 In 1976, Neal took Wrexham on another run in the European Cup Winners Cup.
 They lost narrowly 2–1 in the quarter finals to the eventual winners RSC Anderlecht.

-In the 1976–77 season, Wrexham beat First Division Tottenham Hotspur in the League Cup, and First Division Sunderland in the FA Cup.
+In the 1976–77 season, Wrexham defeated First Division Tottenham Hotspur in the League Cup, and First Division Sunderland in the FA Cup.